wking/swc-assets/papers/software-carpentry-lessons-learned/software-carpentry-lessons-learned.md

 > or that Git is actually easier to learn.
 > While learnability isn't the only concern---the large social network
 > centered around GitHub is a factor as well---we would obviously be able
-> to make better decisions
-> if we had some.
+> to make better decisions if we had more quantitative data to base them on.

 Our third challenge is that
 getting software installed is often harder than using it.